 Here’s a copy of the keynote I presented last week at Mobiz 2012 in Montreal.
-Thank you to the organizers for having me, and thank you to everyone who attended.
-The topic was “99 ways to get your noticed” and it highlighted different ways you can market and promote your mobile app ranging from basic ASO (App Store Optimization) techniques to more outlandish marketing plays.
+Thank you to the organizers and to everyone who attended.
+The topic was “99 ways to get your app noticed” and the session highlighted different ways you can promote your app ranging from basic ASO (App Store Optimization) techniques to more outlandish marketing plays.

 Do you have a phone with autocorrect or predictive text options?
 If so, there’s a 99% chance you’ve once made a pretty hysterical typo.
 Now there is a place to share them on www.damnyouautocorrect.com.

 I can’t tell you how hard this site made me laugh, but not as hard as it was to find a decent “clean” example to share here.
 Go to their website to view them all.

 The app that sounds the most interesting is the Ghost Hunters Haunted House Finder by NBC Universal which has over 100 haunted locations mapped out that can be visited virtually and connects with Foursquare so you can locate fellow hunters.

 As mobile phones take on a more and more prevalent role in our culture with each year, I would love to see some more original costumes out there.
 Say, a Bluetooth…